The Guildhouse Fellowship

 This fellowship is intended for artists who have moved beyond the early years of their practice; they have a distinct artistic expression, and seek an expansive opportunity to explore, research and create.
 It is awarded to artists who can demonstrate its instrumentality to their arts practice – and thus – their contribution to the ambition and artistic excellence of the visual arts sector in South Australia.

-The fellowship offers a transformative opportunity for one mid-career South Australian visual artist each year, including $35,000 to support research and development, including the creation of new work.
+The fellowship offers a transformative opportunity for one mid-career South Australian visual artist each year, providing $35,000 to support research and development, and the creation of new work.
 Delivered in partnership with AGSA the opportunity will include the presentation of new work at the gallery.

 The establishment of this fellowship acknowledges the expanse of artistic talent in South Australia.